 Inwardly, I cringed.
 Maybe outwardly too.
 Four thousand dollars felt like a big chunk of change to cut from that contract.
-She and I were negotiating my fee for a conflict resolution contract for her division and it was my first big contract since starting out in private practice as a mediator.
-This was years ago.
+She and I were negotiating my fee for a long-term conflict resolution contract for her division.
+This was years ago and it was my first big contract since starting out in private practice.

 “Well, it might be helpful for you to know,” I explained pleasantly, “that I don’t arbitrarily inflate my fee as part of a negotiation game.
 If my fee is too steep for your budget, then let’s discuss ways to revise the project so it fits your financial parameters.”

 “No,” she replied.
 “I don’t want to change the scope of the project.
 I just want to pay you 20 percent less than you’re proposing.”

 Damn.
 Were we just going to sit there and horse trade to a number?
 That’s really not how I wanted to work.

 The contract was slipping through my fingers

 On we went, back and forth, me trying to explain that I don’t inflate fees, her trying to explain that she wasn’t willing to pay my full fee.
 It was a very polite tug of war.